-- 11.3 Managers are expected to consider their risks on a regular basis and adapt the control systems as appropriate.
+Managers are expected to consider their risks on a regular basis and adapt the control systems as appropriate.
 Internal Audit can assist management in this process and advise on preventative controls during both routine work and following investigations where control weaknesses have been identified.
-Managers are expected to strengthen existing controls where weaknesses have been identified. - 11.4 Effective steps must be taken at the recruitment stage to establish as far as possible, the propriety and integrity of potential employees.
+Managers are expected to strengthen existing controls where weaknesses have been identified.

+Effective steps must be taken at the recruitment stage to establish as far as possible, the propriety and integrity of potential employees.
 In this regard, temporary employees and contracted staff will be treated in the same manner as permanent employees.
 Employee recruitment is required therefore to be in accordance with the Council's recruitment policies.
-Written references are required and relevant pre-recruitment checks performed as stated within the policy document (including amongst others, validation of stated qualifications, Disclosure Barring Service (DBS) checks etc.). - 11.5 Those organisations undertaking work on behalf of the Council, both Contractors and Partners, are expected to maintain strong anti-fraud, bribery and theft principles.
+Written references are required and relevant pre-recruitment checks performed as stated within the policy document (including amongst others, validation of stated qualifications, Disclosure Barring Service (DBS) checks etc).

+Those organisations undertaking work on behalf of the Council, both Contractors and Partners, are expected to maintain strong anti-fraud, bribery and theft principles.
 The specific requirements as a minimum include: adequate internal controls in place to minimise fraud, bribery and theft of Council resources, adequate recruitment procedures and controls when they are handling financial information or assets on behalf of the Council and adequate whistleblowing procedures.
-It is intended that these expectations will be appropriately considered in all contract terms and conditions. - 11.6 The Council's Internal Audit service will identify areas of fraud, bribery and theft risk and conduct reviews of controls in place focused on the prevention these crimes.
+It is intended that these expectations will be appropriately considered in all contract terms and conditions.

+The Council's Internal Audit service will identify areas of fraud, bribery and theft risk and conduct reviews of controls in place focussed on the prevention these crimes.

-12 Detection
+Detection

-12.1 The Council will participate in the exchange of information between itself and outside bodies to assist with the identification of fraud, bribery and theft.
+The Council will participate in the exchange of information between itself and outside bodies to assist with the identification of fraud, bribery and theft.
 Any such exchange of information will be undertaken in accordance with the principles contained in the Data Protection Act 1998.
 These may include:

 - Police

 - External Audit

 - Local, Regional and National Auditor networks

 - CIPFA Fraud Centre

 - CIFAS

 - Department of Work and Pensions

 - Other Local Authorities

 - National Fraud Initiative (now administered by the Cabinet Office)

 - Staffordshire Fraud Hub

-- 12.2 The Council's Internal Audit service will undertake a series of proactive fraud detection exercises designed to detect and deter fraud, bribery and theft in high risk areas through identification and verification of high-risk transactions.
-These include stand- alone exercises targeting areas assessed to be at higher risk of fraud, and regular analytic monitoring of high-risk areas for 'red flag' transactions which are then subject to detailed review.
+The Council's Internal Audit service will undertake a series of proactive fraud detection exercises designed to detect and deter fraud, bribery and theft in high risk areas through identification and verification of high-risk transactions.
+These include standalone exercises targeting areas assessed to be at higher risk of fraud, and regular analytic monitoring of high-risk areas for 'red flag' transactions which are then subject to detailed review.

-13 Investigation & Redress
+Investigation & Redress

-- 13.1 Fraud, bribery and theft concerns can be reported to the Council by employees, suppliers, and the public using the contact details identified in Appendix 6a. - 13.2 SLT members are required by Financial Regulation D4 to report all instances of potential or actual financial irregularity via the Chief Internal Auditor to the County Treasurer for investigation.
+Fraud, bribery and theft concerns can be reported to the Council by employees, suppliers, and the public using the contact details identified in appendix A.

+SLT Members are required by Financial Regulation D4 to report all instances of potential or actual financial irregularity via the Chief Internal Auditor to the County Treasurer for investigation.
 This will include all allegations of fraud, bribery and theft.
-An investigating officer will be appointed to assess all allegations and where appropriate lead an investigation. - 13.3 Where evidence of fraud or bribery is identified, consideration will be given to all available sanctions.
-These may include: - Criminal prosecution, with Police support - Civil recovery of losses - Invoking the Council's Disciplinary Procedure, supported by People Services - Referral of individuals to professional bodies - 13.4 The Council's Disciplinary Procedure will be used to facilitate an appropriate investigation of any allegation of improper behaviour by employees of the Council.
+An investigating officer will be appointed to assess all allegations and where appropriate lead an investigation.

+Where evidence of fraud or bribery is identified, consideration will be given to all available sanctions.
+These may include:

+- Criminal prosecution, with Police support - Civil recovery of losses - Invoking the Council's Disciplinary Procedure, supported by Human Resources - Referral of individuals to professional bodies

+The Council's Disciplinary Procedure will be used to facilitate an appropriate investigation of any allegation of improper behaviour by employees of the Council.